Parts online for you!

 Caterpillar teeth, also known as bucket teeth or ground engaging tools (GET), are wear-resistant components mounted on excavator buckets, loader buckets, and other heavy equipment attachments.
 These replaceable cutting edges are designed to penetrate soil, rock, and other materials, protecting the bucket lip from premature wear while improving digging efficiency.

 Whether you operate a CAT 320 excavator, a 950 loader, or any other Caterpillar machine, choosing the right teeth system is critical for productivity and operating costs.
-This comprehensive guide covers everything from tooth types and part numbers to installation tips and maintenance best practices.
+This comprehensive guide covers everything from tooth types and part numbers to top product recommendations and installation tips.

 Caterpillar Tooth Systems and Series